foxBMS/foxbms-2/docs/software/modules/driver/can/can_how-to.rst

    (accordingly to their CAN message IDs), as otherwise the current measurements would be assigned to the wrong strings.

-The *string-selection* code in the function ``CANRX_CurrentSensor`` right at the beginning of the function must be adapted as shown in :numref:`current-sensor-string-selection`.
+The *string-selection* code in the function ``CANRX_CsIsabellenhuetteIvtS`` right at the beginning of the function must be adapted as shown in :numref:`current-sensor-string-selection`.

 .. code-block:: c